joulupunikki/Phoenix/README.md

 --------------------
 Notice: this is a quick bugfix release.
 To browse the new features in the 0.9 series please see New in version 0.9.0 below.

-There is a bug in Hyperion 1.4g which prevents Phoenix from loading DAT/UNITSPOT.DAT.
+There is a bug(*) in Hyperion 1.4g which prevents Phoenix from loading DAT/UNITSPOT.DAT.
 In UNITSPOT.DAT line 67 reads `     "desert"  "2.0 1.0 2.2.0.0 1.0 0.5 2.0 0.5 1.0 1.0"` when it should be `     "desert"  "2.0 1.0 2.0 2.0 1.0 0.5 2.0 0.5 1.0 1.0"` ie there is a dot between the Trd and Air columns which makes Phoenix choke.
 Correct this and Hyperion should start.

 Also in Hyperion 1.4g remember to replace UNIT.DAT with UNIT3.DAT to enable building of advanced units.
 This must be done before a game is started since Phoenix loads datafiles only once during program start.

+(*) Technically, this is a feature, not a bug, since it works with EFS1.4 "EFS.EXE".

 New in version 0.9.0
 --------------------